menu

 Mount Oliver is a very small borough located in the state of Pennsylvania.
-With a population of 3,302 people and just one neighborhood, Mount Oliver is the 448th largest community in Pennsylvania.
-Much of the housing stock in Mount Oliver was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 3,261 people and just one neighborhood, Mount Oliver is the 448th largest community in Pennsylvania.
+Mount Oliver has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Unlike some boroughs, Mount Oliver isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Mount Oliver are a mix of both white- and blue-collar jobs.
 Overall, Mount Oliver is a borough of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Mount Oliver who work in food service (15.74%), healthcare suport services (13.53%), and maintenance occupations (8.19%).